Compare Rates and Save on Home Insurance

 You should also be aware that insurers typically reimburse you in three ways: actual cash value, replacement cost value and guaranteed replacement cost or extended replacement cost.

 Actual cash value refers to the current, depreciated value of your home and possessions, while your home's guaranteed replacement cost is the value it would cost to repair your home exactly as it is.
 This number is different from the resale value, which includes the value of the land.
-Extended replacement cost covers 25% to 50% beyond the value of your home.
+Meanwhile, extended replacement cost covers 25% to 50% beyond the value of your home.

-Cost of Home Insurance by Dwelling Coverage
+Average Cost of Home Insurance by Dwelling Coverage

 Dwelling Coverage